servian/TechChallengeApp/doc/readme.md

 The application itself is a React based single page application (SPA) with an API backend and a postgres database used for data persistence.
 It's been designed to be completely stateless and will deploy into most types of environments, be it container based or VM based.

+## Infrastructure Architecture

+Please refer to the `infra-architecture.md` file

 ## Build from source

 Pre-built releases are available so not many people need to look here.